w3c/aria-practices/live-regions.md

 Sometimes, it takes some time for a script to update the content of a live region or a widget.
 For example, it could be waiting on a network response.
 In order to avoid rendering half-baked content to users of assistive technology, the `aria-busy` attribute can be set to `true` while the content is being updated, and then to `false` when it is done.

+The ARIA specification allows, but does not require, assistive technologies to wait until `aria-busy` is changed to `false` before exposing content changes to the user.
+So assistive technologies are allowed to ignore the `aria-busy` attribute.

+For assistive technologies that honor the `aria-busy` attribute, one possible implementation strategy is to not announce any content for elements when `aria-busy` is set to `true`.
+Therefore, it is important that the attribute is changed back to `false` when the content ought to be available to the user.
+For example, when the update is complete, but also when there is an error, or if the update is aborted.
+Otherwise, content could be left inaccessible to assistive technology users.

 Consider the search form from the earlier example in the [Live Resions](#live-regions) section.
 When the user starts typing a new search into the search field, the script would update the search results live region, and maybe update multiple times as new search results appear, but it would be a better experience for users of assistive technology to only be notified when the new search is complete.

 ```